-A series of parks and open space trail systems shall be linked with the pedestrian pathway system through coordination of individual developer site plans.
-Neighborhood parks shall be built within residential communities to provide passive and active play areas as required by the City of Las Vegas Zoning Ordinance at 330 square feet per dwelling unit.
-Table 3 shows where the open space requirements shall be incorporated and the units applied as built and sold.
+A series of parks and open space trail systems will be linked with the pedestrian pathway system through coordination of individual developer site plans.
+Neighborhood parks will be built within residential communities to provide passive and active play areas as required by the City of Las Vegas Zoning Ordinance according to the description below.